-- ii.
+- i.
+To train the students in various Molecular Biology experimental methods that aids the students to perform related Structural Biology techniques (Cloning, Expression, Purification & Crystallization) to isolate the protein of interest skillfully through laboratory practical. - ii.
 To emphasize on the flexibility of the state of the art technologies available especially in the area of Computer Aided Drug Design (CADD) and provide lab training to know how to manage the generated Biological data. - iii.
 To address the challenges arising from the huge amount of genomic data and to overcome by analyzing and individualizing the corresponding drug responses towards appropriate drug specified dosages. - iv.
 To create user-friendly tools and databases with the help of programming languages and algorithms.
-Additionally, two journal clubs in a month/annual national conference/ weekly career guidance(s) are conducted that would help them know about the recent advances in the subject and also develop their knowledge accordingly.
+Additionally, two journal clubs in a month/ annual national conference/ weekly career guidance(s) are conducted that would help them know about the recent advances in the subject and also develop their knowledge accordingly.